Find your local branch

 Drains and sewer pipes - keep toilet seat lids closed.
 Rats have been known to swim up damaged sewer pipes and get round u-bends in toilets.
 They will also use drain pipes and drainage outlets.
 Use tightly fitting metal grates or screens to cover drains, especially in basement areas.
 Check that all drain pipes are in good working order.

 Regular pest control is often the most reliable form of prevention.
-Rat bait stations professionally managed by Ehrlich is a trusted rat deterrent and is safe to use even in locations where children or pets are present.
+Rat bait stations professionally managed by Ehrlich are trusted rat deterrents, and are safe to use even in locations where children or pets are present.

-Your local qualified Ehrlich technician can provide the most suitable treatments to get rid of rats in your home or business.
-Professional services are often the most reliable way to guarantee long-term solution to a pest problem.
+Your local qualified Ehrlich specialist can provide the most suitable treatments to get rid of rats in your home or business.
+Professional services are often the most reliable way to guarantee long-term solutions to pest problems.

-Call Ehrlich today at or contact us online to see how we can help you with a rat problem.
+Call Ehrlich today at 1-800-837-5520 or contact us online to see how we can help you with your rat problem.